jjeffchung/Java-Programming-/README.md

 2) A/B Guessing Game

-An A/B guessing game which uses a hashtable to keep track of various last 4 guess combinations, and associates them with a count of the next guess that followed.
+An A/B guessing game which uses a hashtable to keep track of various last 4 guessing combinations, and associates them with a count of the next guess that followed.

 3) Unique IP Addresses Program